DynQ: A Dynamic Topology-Agnostic Quantum Virtual Machine via Quality-Weighted Community Detection: Design

-\paragraph{Region-level compilation.} Although circuits are compiled independently, \system executes them as a single composite backend job to enable multiprogramming.
+Although circuits are compiled independently, \system executes them as a single composite backend job, enabling multiprogramming.
 To bridge this gap, \system maintains explicit mapping metadata that composes region-level compilations into a global execution context.
 For each circuit $C_i$ assigned to QVM region $R_i$, transpilation produces a circuit expressed over the physical qubits in $V(R_i)$. \system embeds these region-level circuits into a composite circuit by applying a deterministic remapping from local QVM region qubit identifiers to global backend qubit indices.
 When QVM regions correspond to contiguous index sets, this remapping reduces to a simple offset; in the general case, \system records a permutation map $\pi_i$ that specifies the placement of logical qubits onto physical qubits within $R_i$.

 This explicit mapping enables correct and efficient demultiplexing of results.
-Global physical qubits index measurement outcomes returned by the backend; \system recovers each tenant’s results by applying the inverse mapping $\pi_i^{-1}$ to extract and reorder the measurement bits corresponding to $R_i$.
+Measurement outcomes returned by the backend are indexed by global physical qubits; \system recovers each tenant’s results by applying the inverse mapping $\pi_i^{-1}$ to extract and reorder the measurement bits corresponding to $R_i$.
 Because QVM regions are disjoint by construction, composite execution introduces no additional routing constraints, and no re-transpilation is required after composition.

 Beyond enforcing spatial separation, region-level compilation reduces opportunities for inter-tenant interference during compilation itself.
 Scheduling decisions, SWAP insertion, and measurement placement are all made within regions that were selected to minimise crosstalk at their boundaries.
 This property is particularly important in multi-tenant settings, where simultaneous gate execution and measurement activity can exacerbate control-line and readout crosstalk.